jguamie/system-design/README.md

 * Friends and colleagues
   * Find other engineers to practice with.
 Start an interview club with your friends.
 Meet weekly to go through readings and videos together.
 * Mentor
   * Find a mentor.
-Reach out to people you respect and ask them to meet with you regularly to build a mentoring relationship.
+Reach out to other software engineers you respect.
+Ask them to meet with you regularly for mentoring sessions.
 ## Recommended Order of Reading
 1. [Building Software Systems At Google and Lessons Learned - Jeff Dean Video](https://youtu.be/modXC5IWTJI)
 1. [What happens when you type google.com into your browser?](https://github.com/alex/what-happens-when)